ABOUT IGOROT STONE KINGDOM

 The Igorot Stone Kingdom is an Igorot theme park based on the Sab-angan legend of a lost kingdom from a thousand years ago.

 Pio Velasco created this 6,000-square-meter garden.
-He saw a white carabao in 2020 as a sign to build the structure that resulted in the stone kingdom’s construction.
+He saw a white carabao in 2020 as a sign to build the structure that resulted in the Stone Kingdom’s construction.
 He fantasized as a child about erecting fantasy stone castles and towering walls in the Mountain Province.
-He gradually figured it out due to his vision and the overall mental image of what the stone kingdom will look like.
+He gradually figured it out due to his vision and the overall mental image of what the Stone Kingdom would look like.

 The stone kingdom was designed to look like rice terraces and was built in the style of traditional riprap.